junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean looks at the screen for a few moments, realizing he can't read a thing -- they're not even in English, the patterns with circles and lines are as beautiful as stars and planets but give no clue.
 He tilts his head and whispers to Cas, "It's like watching Sammy do the research, all the nerdy science stuff."

-Cas hums softly, showing a fond smile at the mention.
+Cas hums softly, a fond smile showing at the mention.

 Dean claps his hands, "Alright, what do we do while waiting then?
-You gonna give us a tour around the ship or something?
+You gonna give us a tour around the ship or what?
 Tell me you have booze here."
 He moves away from the console, curiously sneaking a peek at the spiral staircase on the other side of the room leading upward.

 The Doctor snorts, "That is so American."

 Dean rolls his eyes, "What, you drink tea instead?"

-Amy notices his earlier words, "You think it's a ship?"
+Amy cuts in, "You think it's a ship?"

-Dean looks around the spherical space they're in -- which has a ton of round decorations on the curved walls and the ceiling as if they're inside a huge sphere at least three floors tall, he wonders if anyone on the Bethesda Terrace would have noticed this probably enormous alien-looking spaceship, but he decides if their alien techniques are as advanced as the rest of it shows, they're probably invisible.
+Dean looks around the spherical space they're in -- which has a ton of round decorations on the curved walls and the ceiling as if they're inside a huge sphere at least three floors tall, he wonders if anyone on the Bethesda Terrace would have noticed this probably enormous alien-looking spaceship, but he decides if their alien techniques are as advanced as the rest of it look like, they're probably invisible.

 Dean nods at their surrounding to make a point and looks back at Amy, "A spaceship, yeah?
 What else can it be?"